rekhaDevs/samagragovernance.in/src/pages/team/index.md

       was volunteering for the National Service Scheme.
 In her spare time, Vasundhra enjoys reading and swimming.
 A strong drive to work in social impact consulting and create impact at scale, brought her to Samagra.
-      Currently, she is part of the Mission Prerna team in Uttar Pradesh.
+      Currently, she is part of the NIPUN Bharat team in Uttar Pradesh.
     image: /img/vasundhra.jpg
     linkedInProfile: 'https://www.linkedin.com/in/vasundhra-negi-96b383209/'
     name: Vasundhra Negi
-    project: Mission Prerna
+    project: NIPUN Bharat Cell
   - bio: >-
       Venkatesh holds an MBA from Indian School of Business, Hyderabad and a Bachelor's degree in Electrical, Electronics and Communications